talkingtomhehe/Online-Pet-Shop-E-commerce-Platform/README.md

    - This account has completed orders and profile information

 2. Google-linked User:
-   - Use your Google account to login
+   - Use your Google account to login via Google OAuth

 ### Testing Registration

-You can also test the user registration system by creating a new account:
+You can test the user registration system by creating a new account:

 - Navigate to http://localhost/onlinepetshop/user/signup
-- The registration form includes real-time validation for username and email availability
+- The registration form includes real-time AJAX validation for username and email availability
+- Password strength validation is enforced

 ## Dependencies and Setup